JJ Macías is going to fight to the last to stay in Europe

 The forward who still belongs to Chivas has 200 minutes in the Spanish league and has not yet scored with Getafe.
 He had turbulence, due to the departure of Míchel González, from the technical direction, the coach who took him from Mexico to the Old Continent.

-For now, Getafe is in last place in the Spanish league and next week it visits Villarreal, and the team that plays in Madrid still has seven games left this year.
+For now, Getafe is in last place in the Spanish league and next week it visits Villarreal, in addition to that the team that plays in Madrid still has seven games left this year.
 The possibility of returning to Mexico in winter for José Juan Macías is ruled out.

 .